 WP Rocket is a widely used caching plugin for WordPress websites.

-Plugin offers features like page caching, GZIP compression, browser caching, database optimization, and minification, etc. The plugin can be bought from its official website.
+The plugin offers features like page caching, GZIP compression, browser caching, database optimization, and minification, etc. The plugin can be bought from its official website.

 This reduces the size of your website files which loads faster at the user end.
 This method is said to reduce the size of your WordPress site content by 70%.